East L.A. walkouts: Walkouts ("Blowouts")

-Funds for Los Angeles public schools were allocated based on the number of students in each class each day.
-By having students walk out of homeroom before attendance was taken, the organizers could increase public attention by targeting the schools financially.

 One of the most prominent figures to emerge from the movement was Vickie Castro, a political activist and former Roosevelt High School student.
 Castro had grown up experiencing firsthand the systemic neglect of Chicano students in LA schools.
-After graduating from California State University, Los Angeles, she noticed how few of her peers from East L.A. had made it to higher education.
+After graduating from UCLA, she noticed how few of her peers from East L.A. had made it to higher education.
 This realization fueled her passion for change.
 Castro became a founding member of the Brown Berets, a militant Chicano rights group inspired by the Black Panther Party.
 The Brown Berets advocated not just for educational reform, but also for farmworkers' rights, an end to police brutality, Chicano political representation, and opposition to the Vietnam War, which disproportionately conscripted young Mexican American men.
-In March 1968, after school districts in the East Los Angeles area were noted as being "run down campuses, with a lack of college prep courses, and teachers who were poorly trained, indifferent, or racist."
+In March 1968, school districts in the East Los Angeles area were noted as being "run down campuses, with a lack of college prep courses, and teachers who were poorly trained, indifferent, or racist."
 Castro was a leading force in organizing the blowouts.

 On March 6, 1968, Castro entered Lincoln High School pretending to be applying for a teaching position.
 She quickly bombarded the school principal with questions to distract him while organizers entered the school.
 Other organizers entered the school to convince students to leave the campus.
 She then went to Roosevelt High School, where she had been a student, with an intention of carrying out the same plan.
 However, a teacher recognized her and threatened to call the police if she did not leave the premises.
 She then offered her car to pull down a chain-linked fence, which had been set up to prevent organizers from entering the school.

 Student demands

 Following the walkouts, participating students from the five East LA high schools were able to meet with the Los Angeles Board of Education.
-At this meeting, student leaders presented a list of thirty-nine demands that called for systemic reforms to address inequities in public education for Latinx students.
-Key points addressed what students felt were the most pressing issues within their schools that affected their education.
+At this meeting, student leaders presented a list of thirty-nine demands that called for systemic reforms to address inequities in public education for Chicano students.